htefera/Minkowski-and-Pearson-correlation-coefficient-Algorithm/README.md

 ### Pearson correlation coefficient

-For the pearson correlation coefficient i used the higher order function to solve based on the following formula.
-It is exactly the same with the given one but it is more simplified to use it. <br>
+For the pearson correlation coefficient we applied higher order functions on the following formula. <br>

 ![Pearson Correlation Formula](Images/pearson.PNG)